clehr/clehr-blog/content/2019-04-14-build-your-first-blog-in-under-5-min/index.md

 To deploy your blog we will use `surge`.

-1. Install Surge and create a free acount:
+1. Install Surge and create a free account:

 ```none
 npm install --global surge